jpignata/blog/articles/server-sent-events.md

 In this example we'll put together a toy application that creates a shared picture frame.
 Any user can enter a search term which searches Flickr's API for that term, retrieves a random image from the results and broadcasts it via a Server-Sent Event.
-Each client listening to the channel then updates the background of the page.
+Each client subscribed will receive the event and update the background of the page.

 ![](/images/server-sent-events/sushi.png)